mnsboev/Evidence-Examples/examples/dive/README.md

 # **Dive Image Analysis Evidence Example**

-This repository provides a working example of a GitHub Actions workflow that automates Docker image analysis using **Dive**.
-It then attaches the resulting analysis report as signed, verifiable evidence to the package in **JFrog Artifactory**.
+This repository provides a working example of a GitHub Actions workflow that automates Docker image analysis using Dive.
+It then attaches the resulting layer analysis report as signed, verifiable evidence to the package in JFrog Artifactory.

-This workflow is an essential pattern for DevSecOps, creating a traceable, compliant, and efficient software supply chain.
+This workflow helps you "shift left" on container optimization by providing a clear, auditable record of your image's efficiency,

 ### **Key Features**